 But there’s a problem.
 Palm oil may not cost much to produce, but it exacts a high price on the environment.
 And thanks to this often-invisible ingredient’s complex international supply chain.
 So therefore efforts to reduce that impact are proving challenging.

 Most noteworthy, it’s virtually impossible to avoid it.
 So no matter how hard we might try.
-My quest for soy milk that doesn’t contain palm oil.
+My quest for almond milk that doesn’t contain palm oil.
 Especially in the form of vitamin A palmitate.
 I mean it has turned up exactly one brand, Edensoy.
-(More over it’s made by Eden Foods, the organic foods company that notoriously sued the government to exempt it from covering contraception for its employees.
+(More over it’s made by Eden Foods, the organic foods company.
+One that notoriously sued the government.
+All to exempt it from covering contraception for its employees.
 But that’s another story.)